It’s Time to Start Talking about Digital Operations

 IT operations teams have some of the most stressful jobs in IT.

 Keeping data centers online, servers running, enterprise systems functioning, and applications performing — all while responding to incidents and requests is hard work.
-While there are monitoring systems in place to provide visibility and change management practices give IT some control over the network and environment, IT operations teams constantly feel like they are fighting a losing battle.
+While there are monitoring systems in place to provide visibility and change management practices that give IT some control over the network and environment, IT operations teams without event correlation constantly feel like they are fighting a losing battle.

 If that weren’t enough, modern teams are encountering significant increases in the complexity of IT and IT operations, with vastly heightened business value expectations to match.